-The must-have Christmas gift for 2014 is the deadly bow which any Hunger Games superfan can legally buy, without background checks, for just £530.
+The must-have Christmas gift for 2014 is the deadly crossbows with reverse limbs which any Hunger Games superfan can legally buy, without background checks.

 Suppliers of the Hoyt Buffalo hunting bow – Jennifer Lawrence’s weapon of choice in ‘The Hunger Games: Mockingjay’ – say sales of the weapon, which is lethally accurate at 90 yards, have increased by nearly 50 per cent in the run-up to the film’s release on Wednesday (NOV 19).